Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Acknowledgements ###

-- The CI tutor support team, in particular Igor_ci.
+- The CI tutor support team, in particular Igor_ci and Jo_ci.
+- The Slack community for endless support and encouragement.
+- My mentor for all their help and guidance throughout this project.
+- And honestly, The Walt Disney Company, I love all things Disney but this ride is my 'must do' on a trip to any of their parks.